• twitter-icon

 Here, we are not going to confer upon how tax audit is done but we shall know the consequences of furnishing incorrect details in tax audit/ Statutory reports or certificates.
 We shall know whether C.A. gets penalised or he bears no responsibility for that.
 So let’s move on with a simple question- Does C.A. hold any liability for furnishing wrong details in a tax audit by the assessing officer?

-Section 271 J added in the act from April 1st.
+Section 271 J was added to the act from April 1st.
 2017 has the answer.
 Here, we have presented a brief study of the section:

 Section 271J is about the penalty imposition on professionals for furnishing inaccurate or wrong information in a certificate or statutory report.